 · Be primarily used in the U.S.

-Two or three-wheeled vehicles purchased in 2012 or 2013 and used within that year may qualify under section 30D(g) if they draw from a batter with at least 25 kWh and charged from an external source.
+Two or three-wheeled vehicles purchased in 2012 or 2013 and used within that year may qualify under section 30D(g) if they draw from a battery with at least 25 kWh and charged from an external source.

 The tax credit for an electric vehicle can range from $2,500 to $7,500 depending on the vehicle with higher credit amounts for specific battery capacities and vehicle sizes.
 For two or three-wheeled vehicles, the credit is 10% of the purchase price up to $2,500.